data1030/data1030.github.io/content/document/notes/regex.md

 draft: false
 category: notes
 ---
-This was downloaded from a Jupyter notebook.
-Markdown downloads seem to work better than HTML downloads.

 # Regular Expressions

 More powerful and concise than the built-in string functions in most programming languages, *regular expressions* can be useful time-savers for many data cleaning tasks involving strings.